NCI-ITEB/tumor_epidemiology_approaches/sessions/session_4/practical.md

 {% include image-modal.html link="practical_assets/maftools_lollipop1.png" %}

 In the plot above, we see the different protein domains of p53 along the amino acid residue positions on the x-axis.
 In the main panel of the plot, there is a lollipop for each of the amino acid positions that have a mutation.
-These lollipops are colored by variant classification (legend bottom left), and we have added a label to a few of the lollipops by using the argument <code style="color: blue">labelPos</code> which follows the notation Original Residue-Amino Acid Position- NewResidue/Residues.
+These lollipops are colored by variant classification (legend bottom left), and we have added a label to a few of the lollipops by using the argument <span style="color: blue">labelPos</span> which follows the notation Original Residue-Amino Acid Position- NewResidue/Residues.
 In this plot for TP53, we can see that the mutation rate across the TCGA-LUAD samples is about 51%.
 There are several mutations, with changes at residue 175, 245, and 273 labeled.

 We can also generate a plot where we label all of the amino acid changes.
 We will use KRAS for this example, since it does not have nearly as many lollipops as TP53: